-The vast majority of new growth within established single-family zones will be the development of existing vacant or lightly- developed properties of half acre or larger.
-This development will consist primarily of single-family detached development.
+The vast majority of new growth within established ~~single family~~single-family zones will be the development of existing vacant or lightly- developed properties of ~~half~~1/4 acre or larger.
+This development will consist primarily of ~~single family~~single-family detached development.

-While the basic future land use will remain consistent with historic development, future residential subdivisions are expected to utilize land more efficiently, through a combination of smaller lots, street widths that are comparable with demand, integrated wetlands, and stormwater elements.
+While the basic future land use will remain consistent with historic development, future residential subdivisions are expected to utilize land more efficiently, through a combination of smaller lots, street widths that are comparable with demand, integrated wetlands, and stormwater elements, and more.

-Changes to the development code over the last decade to allow more flexibility has increased the actual development potential of the City without increasing the densities that were already allowed per the City's existing regulations.
+In 2014, the City of Ferndale removed decades old regulations requiring relatively large "minimum lot size" requirements, allowing increased flexibility to avoid sensitive areas while maintaining urban densities.
+These changes to the development code over the last decade to allow more flexibility has increased the actual development potential of the City without increasing the densities that were already allowed per the City's existing regulations.